Vedic Astrology: A

 the ocean's tides but not, in the same overt way, solid mountains.
 Similarly,

-directed at a child, a teenager, an adult, a woman, a plant, or a stone.
-The
+depending on whether it is directed at a child, a teenager, an adult, a woman,

-its level of development.
+sensitivity and level of development.

 All